Baked Chickpea Curry Burgers

 5. Enjoy!

-Combine chickpeas, buffalo sauce and lemon/vinegar first.
+Combine chickpeas and buffalo sauce, stir to coat.
 Then add in spices and nutritional yeast, stir to combine well.

 Spread onto baking sheet and bake for 40-50 minutes